-- Funding shall be evaluated to reflect the budget priorities and needs of the individual programs: - Emphasis shall be placed on providing periodic funding to provide/replace capital items and unique Magnet theme-based training. - All resources shall be used in ways aligned to the Magnet theme. - Schools shall consider the Magnet theme before using any funding source for making purchases. - Magnet schools shall review elective and ancillary positions to align with the Magnet theme. - Annual recurring Magnet funding shall be: - Allotted for unique needs of the Magnet theme; and - Allocated on the number of students served by the Magnet program based on the Magnet enrollment goal; and - Are supplemental and not designed to fund the entire Magnet program. - Allocation of funds and staff will be equivalent for all schools of the same instructional level offering the same/similar theme. - Available funding for Magnet programs and schools may be evaluated annually and may change based on available funds within the district.
+Funding shall be evaluated to reflect the budget priorities and needs of the individual programs: ☐ Based on table on page 16. □ All resources shall be used in ways aligned to the Magnet theme.
+Schools shall consider the Magnet theme before using any fundingsource for making purchases.
+Magnet schools shall review elective and ancillary positions to align with the Magnet theme Annual recurring Magnet funding shall be: Allotted for unique needs of the Magnet theme; and Allocated on the number of students served by the Magnet program based on the Magnet enrollment goal; and - Are supplemental and not designed to fund the entire Magnet program. ☐ Allocation of funds and staff will be equivalent for all schools of the same instructional level offering the same/similar theme.
+Available funding for Magnet programs and schools may be evaluated annually and may change based on available funds within the district.